codice/saml-conformance/README.md

            [-p path] [--plugins path]

 DESCRIPTION
-       Runs the SAML Conformance Tests which tests the complance of an IdP and/or an SP with the SAML Specifications.
-If a compliance issue is identified, a SAMLConformaceException will be throw with an explanation of the error an a direct quote from the specification.
+       Runs the SAML Conformance Tests which tests the compliance of an IdP and/or an SP with the SAML Specifications.
+If a compliance issue is identified, a SAMLConformanceException will be thrown with an explanation of the error and a direct quote from the specification.
 All of the parameters are optional and if they are not provided, the default values will use DDF's parameters.
-All parameters must be given one times.
+All parameters must be given one time.

 OPTIONS
-       -i path
+       -i | --idpMetadata path
            The path to the IdP metadata.
 If it is not given, the default IdP metadata is /conf/idp-metadata.xml.

-       --idpMetadata path
-           The path to the IdP metadata.
-If it is not given, the default IdP metadata is /conf/idp-metadata.xml.

-       -p path
-            The path to the pluggable portion.
-If it is not given, the default plugin is /plugins/ddf-plugins-1.0-SNAPSHOT.jar.

-       --plugins path
+       -p | --plugins path
-            The path to the pluggable portion.
-If it is not given, the default plugin is /plugins/ddf-plugins-1.0-SNAPSHOT.jar.
+            The path to the custom, server-specific plugin implementations.
+If it is not given, the default plugin directory is /plugins.
 ```